jpt1729/Alarm-Clock/JOURNAL.md

 created_at: "2025-06-04"
 ---

 Wanted to note, I had no idea we had to write down the hours we worked on it so I just estimated the hours it took after the fact.
+I would say the total time I spend on this project is in the ~15 hr range.

 # June 26th
 Its important to me that this thing is kinda cools so I am thinking of some features I want it to have